Thai Corn Fritters with Sweet Chilli & Roasted Tomatoes

 - Thai basil & coriander

 Begin by combining the ground flaxseed with the water in a bowl and leaving to set.
 Preheat the oven to 160°C if you are serving your fritters with roasted tomatoes.

 Place the corn in boiling water on the stove to cook for 3-4 minutes on medium-high heat.
 Meanwhile, finely dice the shallot, mince the garlic and grate the ginger on a microplane.
 Heat 1 tsp coconut oil over medium-low heat.

 Drain the corn and transfer to a food processor.
 Pulse until roughly pureed with some kernels still intact.

-Cook the shallots in the preheated pan for a few minutes, until softened but not browned.
-Add the garlic and ginger to the shallots and cook until fragrant, a few more minutes.
+Sauté the shallots in the preheated pan for a few minutes, until softened but not browned.
+Add the garlic and ginger to the shallots and cook until fragrant (a few more minutes).
 Set aside.
-Place the vine tomatoes in the oven now if you are serving those, too.
+Pop the vine tomatoes in the oven now if you are serving those, too.

 Place the corn mixture in a mixing bowl and sift in the besan flour, stirring well to combine.
 Add in the shallot mixture, flax egg, kaffir lime, spring onion, Thai basil, coriander, coconut milk, chilli flakes, lime zest and salt.
 Stir well and allow to stand while you prepare the sauce.